 - Five Fortune 500 companies are headquartered in Columbus: American Electric Power, Cardinal Health, L Brands, Nationwide, and Big Lots.

-- Business Facilities ranks Columbus as the sixth-best city for corporate HQ leaders.
+- Business Facilities ranks Columbus as one of the leading fintech cities in the country.

-- Columbus is one of the 10 rising cities for startups, according to Forbes and one of the 20 best cities in the U.S. for startups, according to Commercial Cafe.
+- Columbus has also been ranked as one of the 10 rising cities for startups, according to Forbes and one of the 20 best cities in the U.S. for startups, according to Commercial Cafe.

 - Columbus is also home to some of the world’s largest businesses: private research and development foundation Battelle Memorial, chemical information clearinghouse Chemical Abstracts Service, and NetJets, with the largest fractional ownership of jet aircraft fleets in the world.

-- High tech plays a major role in the Columbus economy: Smarts Asset names Columbus as the 5th best place to work in tech, and Wallet Hub says Columbus is the 8th-best city for STEM (science, technology, engineering, and math) jobs, and both Fortune and Lending Tree have ranked Columbus the #1 city for tech jobs.
+- High tech plays a major role in the Columbus economy: Smarts Asset names Columbus as the 5th best place to work in tech, Wallet Hub says Columbus is the 20th-best city for STEM (science, technology, engineering, and math) jobs, and both Fortune and Lending Tree have ranked Columbus the #1 city for tech jobs.

 - Nearly 92% of the people in Columbus have a high school diploma or greater, while almost 38% hold an undergraduate or advanced degree.

 - Interstate 70 runs east-west and Interstate 71 runs north-southwest through Columbus.

-- John Glenn International Airport (named after Ohio native and astronaut John Glenn) is just a few minutes from Downtown Columbus and had a record-setting year for both passenger and cargo traffic.
+- John Glenn International Airport (named after Ohio native and astronaut John Glenn) is just a few minutes from Downtown Columbus and has seen record-setting years for both passenger and cargo traffic.